CNA salary state by state [Updated September 2025]

 Which are the highest-paying CNA jobs by industry?

 Location is not the only factor determining CNA earning potential.
-CNAs can earn more than double in some sectors than they can in others.
-Therefore, working in the right industry can be even more important than moving to the highest-paying state.
+Nursing assistant pay varies by facility type, and CNA salary is also different in government vs. private sectors.
+In fact, CNAs can earn more than double in some sectors than they can in others.
+Therefore, CNA wage differences by industry can be even more significant than by state.

-Take a look at the top 10 highest-paying industries for CNAs:
+Take a look at the top 15 CNA salaries by healthcare industry:

 What is the minimum wage for nursing assistants?

-The lowest-earning 10 percent of CNAs earn less than $14.44 per hour or $30,020 annually, which is lower than some state’s minimum wage (MW) but higher than the current Federal minimum wage of $7.25 per hour.
+The lowest-earning 10 percent of CNAs earn $15.09 hourly or less, which is lower than some states’ minimum wage (MW) but higher than the current federal minimum wage of $7.25 per hour.

 Even in the lowest-paying states for CNAs, nursing assistants can expect to earn significantly more than the minimum wage in their states.